nv-legate/legate/docs/legate/source/manual/usage/running.rst

 Resource Allocation
 -------------------

 By default Legate will query the available hardware on the current machine, and reserve for its use all CPU cores, all GPUs and most of the available memory.
-You can use ``LEGATE_SHOW_CONFIG=1`` to inspect the exact set of resources that Legate decided to reserve.
+You can use ``LEGATE_CONFIG='--show-config'`` to inspect the exact set of resources that Legate decided to reserve.
 You can fine-tune Legate's default resource reservation by passing specific flags to the ``legate`` driver script, listed later in this section.

-You can also use ``LEGATE_AUTO_CONFIG=0`` to disable Legate's automatic configuration.
+You can also use ``LEGATE_CONFIG='--auto-config=0'`` to disable Legate's automatic configuration.
 In this mode Legate will only reserve a minimal set of resources (only 1 CPU core for task execution, no GPUs, minimal system memory allocation), and any increases must be specified manually.

 The following ``legate`` flags control how many processors are used by Legate: